-The cutoff for a second feeding will be no sooner than three hours after the first feeding.
+The cutoff for a second night feed during sleep training will be no sooner than three hours after the first feeding.
 If your baby should wake prior to that three hours, you will use your chosen method to address that wakeup.

-All middle of the night wakings outside of feeding times should be addressed using your chosen method.
-Avoid any diaper changes at night unless she has had a bowel movement.
+Any time children wake up in the middle of the night outside of feeding times should be addressed using your chosen method.
+Avoid any diaper changes at night unless they have had a bowel movement.
 Diaper changes are very stimulating.

 How To Night Wean

 There is no easy way to wean a child from the bottle or the breast.
-Weaning a child from the bottle or breast is much harder on the parent than on the child!
-Children typically do just fine when you eliminate either from their presleep routine and/or middle of the night wakings.
+Weaning a child from the bottle or breastfeeding is much harder on the parent than on the child!
+Children typically do just fine with night weaning when you eliminate it either from their presleep routine and/or middle-of-the-night wakings.